Offload Media Manual Upload

 - Ensure your WP Offload Media Lite is already set up and configured to use your R2 endpoint.

-Step 1: Configure AWS CLI for R2
+Step 1: Configure Rclone for R2

 -

-Install AWS CLI (if not already installed): Download the AWS CLI and follow installation instructions for your platform (Windows, Linux, macOS).
+Download from the Rclone website and follow installation instructions for your platform (Windows, Linux, macOS). -

 -